Style panel overview

-Learn all about the Style panel and how to customize the layout and style of elements in Webflow.
+An overview of the Style panel and learn how to customize the layout and style of elements in Webflow.

-Here, you not only style individual elements, but you can also save styles as classes that allow you to reuse them throughout your project.
-We’ll provide an introduction to classes and combo classes below before we dive into the anatomy of the style panel so that you know how — and why — to use classes in your project.
+Not only can you style individual elements, but you can also save styles as classes and reuse them throughout your project.
+We’ll take a look at classes and combo classes before we dive into the anatomy of the Style panel so you know when and how to use classes in your project.

-In the Style panel, you can style individual elements; however, making manual style changes to every element can be tedious and time-consuming.
+In the Style panel, you can style individual elements, but manual style changes to elements can be tedious and time-consuming.
 Enter: classes.

 In the Style panel, you can also create a combo class that inherits the style values of the original class and allows you to add more styles only on that combo class.

 This overview just scratches the surface of what classes are and what you can do with them — we’ll dive into how you can access, create, and edit combo classes in the Style panel below.

 At the top of the Style panel, the element type indicates whether you’re styling an Image, a Div block, a Form, etc.